-En español | Between Nov.
-12 and Dec.
-10, service members and their families will be able to choose the Tricare insurance program that best suits their needs, a first for the military’s health care program.
+Between Nov.
+8 and Dec.
+13, service members and their families will be able to choose the Tricare insurance program that best suits their needs within the military’s health care program.

-Those who might want to make a change can explore the differences between the two basic plans that were introduced in 2018.
-Both Tricare Prime and Tricare Select divide beneficiaries into two groups: Group A if your enlistment began before Jan.
-1, 2018; Group B if your enlistment began on or after Jan.
+Those who might want to make a change can explore the differences between the two basic plans introduced in 2018.
+Both Tricare Prime and Tricare Select divide beneficiaries into two groups: Group A if your enlistment began before 2018; Group B if your enlistment began on or after Jan.
 1, 2018.
-For help deciding which plan is better for you, answering this questionnaire can help you understand your options.
-Whichever group you belong in, Grady says service members should first review their information in the Defense Enrollment Eligibility Reporting System (DEERS).
-“DEERS is our eligibility source,” Grady says.
-“Make sure all your information is correct.”
-That means that details like addresses and beneficiaries are up to date.
+This questionnaire can help you understand your options and decide which plan is better for you.
+Whichever group you belong in, service members should first review their information in the Defense Enrollment Eligibility Reporting System (DEERS).
+DEERS is the eligibility source that makes sure all information is correct, including addresses and beneficiaries.

-Tricare Select, a preferred provider option (PPO), is available everywhere in the United States and offers more flexibility for family members.
+Tricare Select, a preferred provider organization (PPO), is available everywhere in the United States and offers more flexibility for family members.
 Beneficiaries can see any provider they choose, both for primary and specialist care.

 Copays for a primary care in-network visit range from $16 to $32, depending on whether the service member is active duty and in Group A or Group B. You can compare plans at the Tricare website.

 Maximum out-of-pocket expenses are similar for both plans: $1,000 for active-duty family members in Group A and $1,120 for Group B. For other retirees and their families, the cap is $3,706 and $3,921 for those in Group A and Group B, respectively.